Razer Blade 15 (2022) review

 Granted, that RTX 3070 Ti was also running on 105W of TGP, making it more than a match for the RTX 3080 mobile GPU in last year's model.

-All that power and the slim form factor also means that this laptop runs pretty damn hot, so whatever you do, make sure there is plenty of ventilation while gaming and definitely set it up on a table or desk while using it.
+All that power and the slim form factor also mean that this laptop runs pretty damn hot, so make sure there's plenty of ventilation while gaming and set it up on a table or desk while using it rather than your lap.

 Razer Blade 15 (2022): Battery life